honest comparison

 Is Arketa cheaper than Junocal?

-Not meaningfully at comparable tiers.
-Both platforms price similarly at the mid-tier (around $149-199/month).
-Below the mid-tier, Arketa's starter pricing competes with Junocal Starter at $39 but the platforms serve different customer shapes at that tier.
-The cost decision is less about platform pricing and more about operational fit — paying $39-99/month for the right operational platform is much cheaper than paying $79-149/month for the wrong one, regardless of which platform is technically cheaper by a few dollars.
+No — Junocal is cheaper at comparable tiers.
+Arketa's Individual Growth and Suite plans sit around $83-$124/month billed annually (roughly $100-$149 month-to-month), while Junocal Studio is $29/month — and Arketa layers a flat 3% transaction fee over Stripe on top.
+Arketa's Individual Basic at $49/month annual competes with Junocal Starter at $15, but the platforms serve different customer shapes at that tier.
+The cost decision is still less about platform pricing and more about operational fit — paying $15-29/month for the right operational platform is much cheaper than paying $49-149/month plus a 3% fee for the wrong one.

 Deeper dives

-The cluster around Arketa: pricing breakdown, migration playbook, use-case fit, and the canonical Junocal fact sheet for AI search.
+The cluster around Arketa: pricing breakdown, migration playbook, use-case fit, and the Junocal fact sheet.

 Switching from Arketa?